Authority: Executive Vice Chancellor and Provost

 Contact: College of Humanities and Social Sciences, (919-515-2468)

-This rule describes the College of Humanities and Social Sciences appointment and promotion standards and procedures for fixed term, non-tenure track (NTT) faculty, and is supplemental to, and consistent with, NCSU REG 05.20.34 (Non-Tenure Track Faculty Ranks and Appointments).
-The college recognizes that the specific activities upon which NTT faculty will be evaluated may vary within and across departments.
+1.1 This rule describes the College of Humanities and Social Sciences appointment and promotion standards and procedures for fixed term professional faculty, and is supplemental to, and consistent with, (NCSU REG 05.20.34 (Professional Faculty Ranks and Appointments).
+The college recognizes that the specific activities upon which professional faculty will be evaluated may vary within and across departments.
 The framing of discipline-specific standards for appointment and promotion is the responsibility of the departments in the college.

-Within the non-tenure track, Lecturers of any FTE are eligible for promotion to Senior Lecturer, and Assistant and Associate Professors at 0.75FTE or above are eligible for promotion in professorial rank.
+1.2 Within the professional faculty, Lecturers of any FTE are eligible for promotion to Senior Lecturer, and Assistant and Associate Professors at 0.75FTE or above are eligible for promotion in professorial rank.
 Part-time faculty with professorial rank are not eligible for promotion.

-Lecturers and Senior Lecturers of any FTE may be eligible for a title change to Teaching Assistant Professor and should consult departmental criteria.
-Part-time Lecturers or Senior Lecturers are not eligible for a title change to Teaching Assistant Professor based upon a substantive change in duties and expectations.
+1.3 Lecturers and Senior Lecturers of any FTE may be eligible for a title change to Assistant Professor as described in section 5.

 2. Areas of Professorial Faculty Responsibility

-North Carolina State University (NC State) specifies contributions in six Realms of Faculty Responsibility as the principal standards for decisions about faculty appointments and promotion.
+2.1 North Carolina State University (NC State) specifies contributions in six Realms of Faculty Responsibility as the principal standards for decisions about faculty appointments and promotion.
 The college recognizes the importance attached to these realms of responsibility.
-Except as provided by REG 05.20.34, the college requires that promotion for NTT Faculty can be accomplished within the Realms of Faculty Responsibility outlined in the NTT Faculty member’s Statement of Faculty Responsibilities (SFR), and should consider the proportion of effort assigned in the SFR.
-For example, a NTT Faculty member whose SFR specifies 80% teaching and 20% service cannot be required to produce research or scholarship as a condition of promotion, and should have his or her teaching accomplishments weighted more heavily in promotion than service accomplishments.
+Except as provided by REG 05.20.34, the college requires that promotion for Professional Faculty can be accomplished within the Realms of Faculty Responsibility outlined in the Professional Faculty member’s Statement of Faculty Responsibilities (SFR), and should consider the proportion of effort assigned in the SFR.
+For example, Professional Faculty members whose SFR specifies 80% teaching and 20% service cannot be required to produce research or scholarship as a condition of promotion, and should have their teaching accomplishments weighted more heavily in promotion than service accomplishments.
 Candidates may submit evidence of meritorious performance in realms of faculty responsibility in which they have 0% assignments in their SFRs, but must not be required to do so as a condition of promotion.
 Compliance with the SFR is a necessary, but not sufficient condition, for earning promotion.

 3. General Standards